sbbogdan/GmailAPI/README.md

 # GmailAPI - Send Email sample

 Send email sample using the Gmail API.
-Google provided various samples that had to be stitched together in order to get this to work.
-I wrote a small app, stitching together those samples with a little bit of extra glue, conciseness.
-I also inject an HTML file as an inline html body.
+Google provides various samples that had to be stitched together in order to get this to work end to end.
+I wrote a small sample, stitching together the Gmail API's samples with a little bit of extra glue.
+I also inject an HTML file as an inline html body (as local file 'report.html').

 I heavily copied, relied upon the following documentation, code: